amazon-connect/amazon-connect-salesforce-cti/docs/lightning/02-installation/04-salesforce-lambdas-manual-setup.md

         Environment, False for Sandbox

-    n.  **SalesforceUsername:** The username for the API user that you configured in the previous section
+    n.  **SalesforceUsername:** The username for the API user that you configured in the previous section.
+Salesforce usernames are in the form of an email address.

     o.  **SalesforceVersion:** This is the Salesforce.com API version that you noted in the previous section.
 The pattern of this value is ```vXX.X```.